robert/robert.github.com/_posts/2018-11-23-the-therapeutic-properties-and-applications-of-dark-souls.md

 "I haven't.
 I think it's going to take a while.
 But this week I'd like to talk about something different, if that's OK?"

-"This is your time Chad.
+"This is your time Dianne.
 What would you like to talk about?"

 "Well, yesterday I completed Dark Souls 2, and it stirred up a lot of complex emotions."